Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 UV spectrometry

-UV spectrophotometry is based on the irradiation of a substance with monochromatic UV radiation, the wavelength of which changes over time.
+UV spectrophotometry is based on irradiating a substance with monochromatic UV radiation, the wavelength of which changes over time.
 The substance absorbs UV radiation at different wavelengths to varying degrees.
-The graph, the ordinate of which is the amount of transmitted or reflected radiation, and the abscissa is the wavelength, forms a spectrum.
-Spectra are unique for each substance, which is the basis for the identification of individual substances in a mixture, as well as their quantitative measurement.
+A graph, the ordinate axis of which shows the amount of transmitted or reflected radiation, and the abscissa axis the wavelength, forms a spectrum.
+The spectra are unique for each substance, which is the basis for the identification of individual substances in a mixture, as well as their quantitative measurement.

 Qualitative chromatographic analysis

-Chromatograms obtained by TLC are often viewed in ultraviolet light, which makes it possible to identify a number of organic matter by the color of the glow and the retention index.
+Chromatograms obtained by TLC are often viewed under ultraviolet light, which makes it possible to identify a number of organic matter by glow color and retention index.

 Catching insects

-Ultraviolet radiation is often used to catch insects by light (often in combination with lamps emitting in the visible part of the spectrum).
-This is due to the fact that in most insects the visible range is shifted, compared to human vision, in the shortwave part of the spectrum: insects do not see what humans perceive as red, but they see soft ultraviolet light.
+Ultraviolet radiation is often used when catching insects with light (often in combination with lamps emitting in the visible part of the spectrum).
+This is due to the fact that for most insects the visible range is shifted compared to human vision, in the short-wave part of the spectrum: insects do not see what humans perceive as red, but they see soft ultraviolet light.

-At certain dosages, artificial tanning improves the condition and appearance of human skin, promotes the formation of vitamin D. Currently, photoaria are popular, which are often called solariums in everyday life.
+At certain dosages, artificial tanning can improve the condition and appearance of human skin and promotes the formation of vitamin D. Fotaria are currently popular, which in everyday life are often called solariums.

 Ultraviolet in restoration

-One of the experts' main tools is ultraviolet, X-ray and infrared radiation.
-Ultraviolet rays allow you to determine the aging of the varnish film - a fresher varnish looks darker in ultraviolet light.
-In the light of a large laboratory ultraviolet lamp, the restored areas and artisanally rewritten signatures show through darker spots.
-X-rays are trapped by the heaviest elements.
-In the human body it is bone, and in the picture - whitewash.
-In most cases, white is based on lead, in the 19th century zinc began to be used, and in the 20th century - titanium.
-All of these are heavy metals.
-Ultimately, on film, we get an image of a whitewash underpainting.
-Underpainting is the artist's individual "handwriting", an element of his own unique technique.
-To analyze the underpainting, the bases of the radiographs of the paintings of the great masters are used.
-Also, these pictures are used to recognize the authenticity of the painting.
+One of the main tools of experts is ultraviolet, x-ray and infrared radiation.
+Ultra-violet rays allow you to determine the aging of the varnish film - fresher varnish looks darker in ultraviolet light.
+In the light of a large laboratory ultraviolet lamp, restored areas and hand-written signatures appear as darker spots.
+X-rays are blocked by the heaviest elements.
+IN human body This bone, and in the picture there is whitewash.
+The basis of white in most cases is lead; in the 19th century, zinc began to be used, and in the 20th century, titanium.
+All these are heavy metals.
+Ultimately, on film we get an image of the whitewash underpainting.
+Underpainting is the individual “handwriting” of the artist, an element of his own unique technique.
+To analyze the underpainting, a database of X-ray photographs of paintings by great masters is used.
+These photographs are also used to determine the authenticity of a painting.

 1. ISO 21348 Process for Determining Solar Irradiances.
 Archived from the original on June 23, 2012.